|

 respect as a deep pasture machine that's for sure.

-Ok big deal we spent our time digging Vicky pennys, lets not forget
+Ok big deal we spent our time digging Vicky pennies, lets not forget

-20 coins each in 2 hours on a small field which has been detected on
+20 coins each in 2 hours on a small field which has been heavily detected

 since the 1970's.